Jewel of the Day: King William IV Brooch

 Queen Adelaide usually wore it as a centrepiece – as she usually did with most of her brooches.
 Queen Victoria continued the trend, although she did wear the brooch “conventionally” (on left side) as well.
 Queen Alexandra, ever the original, invented new ways the brooch could be used; for instance, in a 1901 portrait she is pictured with the brooch pinned at her waist.
 Queen Mary – who was a firm supporter of the philosophy “there can never be enough diamonds on a lady” – usually added a large oval diamond drop to the brooch (as, for instance, in 1929 portrait).

 Queen Elizabeth (The Queen Mother) apparently loved this piece and chose to wear it for her Coronation in 1937.
 The present Queen has also worn it on a number of occasions, both for evening and day events: unlike her predecessors, she wears it exclusively as a brooch.

-King William IV Brooch has been immortalised in art; the marble statue of Queen Victoria, located at the Royal College of Physicians, shows the Monarch wearing this brooch.Filed under British Royals, Historical Royals
+King William IV Brooch has been immortalised in art; the marble statue of Queen Victoria, located at the Royal College of Physicians, shows the Monarch wearing this brooch.Filed under Historical Royals, The United Kingdom

 Tagged Adelaide of Saxe-Meiningen, Elizabeth II of the United Kingdom, Jewellery, London 2012, Olympic Games, Queen Victoria of the United Kingdom, William IV of the United Kingdom.